 But if he does not develop the Insight sufficiently to realize the "knowledge of the Path and the realization of its results" (magga and phala) within two or three hours, concentration will become weak and thinking will set in.
 And, conversely, if he progresses well, he can anticipate future progress.
 He will be so delighted thinking about the result that he will experience regression.
 He must then dispel such anticipation, or reflection, simply by noting it.
 Regular meditation will allow for smooth progress.
 But if one has not yet acquired sufficient strength in Penetrating Vision, concentration will again become weak.
 In this way, some meditators progress and regress several times.
 Those who have learned about the stages in the progression of Insight through study (or by hearing about it) encounter ups and downs.
 Therefore, it is not good for a student meditating under the guidance of a teacher to inquire about these steps before beginning to meditate.
 But these steps have been explained here for the benefit of those who must practice without the guidance of an experienced teacher.

 Despite such fluctuations, the meditator must not allow himself to be overwhelmed by disappointment or the despair.
-He is now, so to speak, on the threshold of Magga as well as speak (entering the Way and realizing the results of the states of holiness).
+He is now, so to speak, on the threshold of Magga and speak (entering the Way and realizing the results of the states of holiness).
 As soon as the five faculties (indriya) of faith, energy, mindfulness, concentration and understanding will be developed in a balanced way, it will soon reach Magga et speak and will do the nibbana.

 Mahasi Sayadaw